 Specify the <applicationId>, <user-who-started-the-application>, <containerId>, and <worker-node-address> information when running these commands.

-The YARN ResourceManager UI runs on the cluster headnode.
-It is accessed through the Ambari web UI.
+ResourceManager UI runs on the cluster headnode.
+It's accessed through the Ambari web UI.
 Use the following steps to view the YARN logs:

 From the list of services on the left, select YARN.